andreacipriani/andreacipriani.github.io/_projects/backend-driven-ui.md

 ### The challenges

 Of course, such an approach was not without its challenges.
-We encountered the difficolt task of ensuring future-proofing while maintaining backwards compatibility, a delicate balancing act that demanded meticulous planning and execution.
-For example, think about an old client receiving instructions to show a UI element that wasn't yet part of this client.
-My suggested approach is generally to work with versioning and have a solid fallback system (e.g.: if the app receives a ui element v2 it should be able to render it in the same element v1).
+We encountered the difficult task of ensuring future-proofing while maintaining backwards compatibility, a delicate balancing act that demanded meticulous planning and execution.
+When encountering scenarios such as an old client receiving instructions to display a UI element that isn't defined in its bundle, a robust approach involves implementing versioning and establishing a reliable fallback system.
+For instance, if the application receives instructions to display an element it doesn't recognize, it should gracefully render the same data on a designated fallback element.

-Navigating user flows presented new challenges, which we adeptly overcame by leveraging deep links to seamlessly guide users through the app's interface.

-Finally, testing all possible layouts can be near to impossibile, a mix of UI tests can definitely help.
+Additionally, when dealing with a dynamic layout, thorough testing of all possible combinations is essential.
+Leveraging UI tests can significantly contribute to identifying and addressing any potential issues that may arise.

 ### Talk